 - And establish a safe riding formation.

 Unfortunately, even the safest motorcyclists are not immune to accidents.
-If you were injured by a negligent driver in Alabama, contact Morris Bart & Associates, LLC.
+If you were injured in a motorcycle accident by a negligent driver in Mobile, Alabama, contact Morris Bart & Associates, LLC.

 Read on to learn five group biking safety tips: